Gauss Law, Minimal Coupling and Fermionic PEPS for Lattice Gauge Theories: Gauging Hamiltonians and Quantum States

 will obey two symmetries, connecting the physical fields and the virtual fields on the outgoing links,

 where

-These are generated by operators such as those we considered in the one-link case (\ref{G2}), i.e. connecting each physical electric field only to one rotated degree of freedom (the virtual one in this case) and thus gauging was possible.
-As a result, these states will also obey modified Gauss laws, in which the physical electric fields on the outgoing links replace the virtual ones, while the virtual fields remain for the ingoing links:
+These are generated by operators such as those we considered in the one-link case~\eqref{G2}, i.e. connecting each physical electric field only to one rotated degree of freedom (the virtual one in this case) and thus gauging is possible.
+As a result, these states will also obey modified Gauss laws, in which the physical electric fields on the outgoing links (up, right) replace the virtual ones, while the virtual fields remain for the ingoing links (down, left):

 These Gauss laws are already ``half-way'' to complete physical ones; we only need to contract the local states to one another, as done in the next step.

 \emph{Step 4.} We project the virtual ingredients into maximally entangled pairs connecting the edges of links $\left|\omega_{\ell}\right\rangle $, satisfying the symmetry relations